storyblok/nuxtjs/README.md

 1. Simply register at https://app.storyblok.com/#/signup
 2. Create a new space
-3. Exchange the token in `nuxt.config.js` with one of those in the code example
+3. Exchange "YOUR_PREVIEW_TOKEN" in `nuxt.config.js` with your preview token.

 ## Compose/Edit mode vs Published Mode